 Prioritizing the Challenges Facing Our Communities

 - Livability issues color opinions about the state’s direction.
-Homelessness and affordable housing remain top concerns (Q2, Q10).
+Homelessness and affordable housing remain the top concerns (Q2, Q10).
 Half of Oregonians say homelessness is the single most important leaders must address (51%), but the vast majority of residents agree that it is one of the top three most important issues (82%).
 Similarly, about half of Oregonians say affordable housing is in the top three most important issues that state leaders should tackle (49%) (Q10).

 - While homelessness and affordable housing have been top-of-mind concerns for Oregonians for years, urgency about the state’s unemployment rate has skyrocketed (Q3).
 Now, 45% of Oregonians say it is one of the top three issues facing the state.
 Moreover, 13% of Oregonians say underemployment is a major concern (Q5).